 We recognise the increasing importance of non-viral liver disease in HIV patients and are setting up a non-alcoholic fatty liver disease service with access to up and coming therapies.

-Our multidisciplinary clinic has extensive experience of managing and treating complex HIV-related infection and disease caused by TB infection.
+Our multidisciplinary clinic has extensive experience of managing and treating complex HIV-related infections and diseases caused by TB infection.
 We offer an integrated specialist service to all patients attending the Royal Free Hospital and also via referral from other treatment centres.
 We are a designated national centre for the management of drug resistant tuberculosis.
 Our approach seeks to ensure that people receive care in a holistic manner where any issues and problems associated with diagnosis and treatment are minimised.

 Anal cancer is more common in HIV positive men who have sex with men and we encourage annual screening for this population.
-By screening we hope to identify and treat anal intraepithelial neoplasia (AIN) which is the early stage of the disease before cancer develops.
+By screening, we hope to identify and treat anal intraepithelial neoplasia (AIN) which is the early stage of the disease before cancer develops.
 Using anoscopy, a special moveable camera, abnormal areas can be identified, biopsied and treated if necessary.
 The clinic is run by an HIV physician and a colorectal surgeon and patients can directly self-refer to the clinic for screening or can be booked in by their regular HIV consultant.

 Our reach clinic is a weekly multidisciplinary clinic staffed by the lead ICDC clinician, clinical nurse specialists and psychologists.
 The clinic focuses on patients who find regular attendance and adherence to medication difficult.